 - Hunting with a firearm within 500 yards of a place of religious worship, as defined by G.S.
 14-54.1(b), or any accessory structure thereof.

 - Hunting migratory game birds.

 - Driving a motorized vehicle licensed for highway use is allowed only on those roads constructed, maintained and open for vehicular travel and those trails posted for vehicular use.
 This does not apply to participants in scheduled bird dog field trials held on the Sandhills Game Land.

 - Operation of any motorized land vehicle, including ATVs, not licensed for highway use is prohibited, except as otherwise expressly allowed.
 This does not apply to those areas specifically designated in national forests for unlicensed vehicle use.

-- On those game lands or parts thereof specifically listed under the Disabled Access Program (below), persons holding a Disabled Veteran or Totally Disabled License, a Disabled Sportsman Hunt Certification, or a Disabled Access Permit may operate vehicles, including ATVs on:
+- On those game lands or parts thereof specifically listed under the Disabled Access Program (page 94), persons holding a Disabled Veteran or Totally Disabled License, a Disabled Sportsman Hunt Certification, or a Disabled Access Permit may operate vehicles, including ATVs and all-terrain wheelchairs on:

 - ungated and open-gated roads otherwise closed to vehicular traffic.